 Agreeing, method to methods and base to bases

 Ensuring BTS executive sign off of all guideline documents

-Members will be required to complete an annual Declaration of Interests
+All members will be required to complete an annual Declaration of Interests.

 The committee will conduct its activities either by email or in person and report on its activities to the Executive and Council of the BTS through the chair.
 A written report should be produced for each meeting of Council.
 These terms of reference shall be reviewed after three years.